Maia Chiburdanidze: Losing the title

 Xie Jun of China won the right to challenge for the world championship in February 1991.
 Chiburdanidze lost her crown to the young Chinese player in Manila by 8½–6½.
-Her reign was the third longest, at 14 years, behind only that of the first women's champion, Vera Menchik, who reigned for 17 years from 1927 until her death in 1944, and that of Gaprindashvili's 16 years.
+Her reign was the third longest, at 13 years, behind only that of the first women's champion, Vera Menchik, who reigned for 17 years from 1927 until her death in 1944, and Gaprindashvili's 16 years.

 Chiburdanidze has attempted to regain the world title but, with the rise of the Chinese women and the formidable Polgár sisters, this has proved difficult and her best performance since 1991 has been first in the Tilburg Candidates tournament of 1994, losing the playoff to Zsuzsa Polgár by 5½–1½.
 Subsequently, despite not approving of the knockout format, she has entered the world championships of recent years.
 She reached the semi-finals in 2001, only to be knocked out by Zhu Chen of China, who went on to win the title.
 In 2004, Chiburdanidze again reached the semi-finals, where she lost to Antoaneta Stefanova, who went on to win the title.

 Other chess achievements

 Chiburdanidze is unimpressed with 'women's chess', and hopes for a time when there will be no need for men's and women's tournaments.
 She has played extensively in "men's" tournaments around the world and her best form was seen in the 1980s and early 1990s.
 She was 1st in tournaments in New Delhi (1984) and Banja Luka (1985), finished third in Bilbao (1987) with a 2616 performance rating against elite players while equalising in an 8 game match against GM Petar Popović who had a rating of 2545 and in the next decade she finished 1st in Belgrade (1992), Vienna (1993), and Lippstadt (1995, 1996, 1997).

+Chiburdanidze was the first woman to win an elite round-robin tournament, winning two in the mid-1980s.

 She was a key member of the USSR team that dominated the women's Olympiads of the 1980s and, when Georgia achieved independence from the Soviet Union in 1990, she played board 1 for the new Georgian national team that won four gold medals, in 1992, 1994, 1996 and 2008.

 She also played in the European Team Championships of 1997 when Georgia won the gold medal and in the 1st Europe v Asia Intercontinental rapidplay match which was held in Batumi (Georgia) in September 2001.
 Asia won the women's section by 21½–10½ with Maia contributing 3½.

 In 2008 Dresden Olympiad, she played on board 1, for Georgia, that won the gold medal (1st place), and she also won gold medal for best performance (2715 pt).
+As of 2025, she has not played competitively since July, 2012.